gregory144/prism-web-server/README.md

 * better goaway handling
 * goaway on bad hpack indexes
 * stream priority
+* fast huffman coding + decoding based - more than one bit at a time
 * ping
 * push promise
 * upgrade from 1.1